dsw88/aws-examples/README.md

 # AWS Examples
 Collection of usage examples of various AWS services

-## List of Examples
+## Examples Information
-There are several examples showing how to use various methods to perform a simple task.
+There are several examples to demonstrate usage of AWS.
+Each example contains a few different methods of communicating with AWS to perform the example.
-The simple task is creating an EC2 instance.

-The following methods demonstrate this task:
+The following methods may included in each example:
-* AWS CLI - Bash and PowerShell scripts
+* AWS CLI - Bash scripts that invoke the command-line AWS client
 * AWS Java SDK - Java application using the SDK
+* AWS Ruby SDK - Ruby application using the SDK
-* CloudFormation
+* CloudFormation - Amazon's declarative service provisioning and management service.

-## Tutorials
-There is a *tutorials* directory in this repository, which contains some basic tutorials for AWS services like EC2 and S3.
-It doesn't aim to be comprehensive, but is instead meant as a place to start for absolute beginners
+* Console - Written walkthrough to using the AWS console

+Not all examples use every one of these methods.